Networking area remains one of the pillar experiences of an event on Hopin.

 - Networking defaults to letting everyone meet everyone.
 This can be changed under Hopin ticket matching.

-- Intentional networking is possible via the People tab of the event venue.
+- You can set up 1:1 meetings with other attendees via the People tab of the event venue.
 You can also use Sessions for these meetings.

 - Networking meetings are not recorded or recordable.